 Fortunately, there are a number of natural ways to relieve sciatica during pregnancy.
 Keeping yourself and the baby healthy should be your top priority.
-So, you may not want to do anything that you otherwise might, like take over the counter pain relievers, which is understandable.
-Try these natural ways to safely relieve sciatica during pregnancy.
+So, you may not want to do anything that you otherwise might, like take over-the-counter pain relievers, which is understandable.
+Try these natural ways to relieve sciatica safely during pregnancy.

 Is it Really Sciatica?

 Sciatica is characterized mostly by pain, usually on one side of the body.

 - Pain down the buttock, back of the thigh, and sometimes all the way down to the foot.

 - The pain can be constant or occasional.

 - Usually a shooting pain.
 It has also been described as sharp and shooting.